akitogo/mailchimpV3/README.md

 - Templates

 ## Installation
-This API can be installed as as a ColdBox Module.
-It requires a simple CommandBox command:
+This ColdBox Module can be installed using CommandBox:

 ```
 box install mailchimpV3